alice-mx/muses-js-demo/README.md

 All you'll need to complete the workshop is a web browser (like Google Chrome or Microsoft Edge) and a text editor.
 For your text editor, you can use something as simple as Notepad, but it might be easier if you download a text editor specifically for coding such as [https://www.sublimetext.com/](Sublime).

 ## Desired Outcomes
 After completing the workshop, you should we able to create and edit basic webpages.
-You should understand the basics concepts behind JavaScript (such as variables, loops, functions and if statements) and be able to use this to create interactive web pages.
+You should understand the basic concepts behind JavaScript (such as variables, loops, functions and if statements) and be able to use this to create interactive web pages.